pragma-/pbot/doc/QuickStart.md

 ##### Other networks

 Other networks are untested.
 They should be very similiar to either Freenode or IRCnet, and so one of those recommended settings should work.
-If you have any issues, please report them at https://github.com/pragma-/pbot/issues.
+If you have any issues, please report them at https://github.com/pragma-/pbot/issues or in the `#pbot2` channel on the Freenode network.

 ### Adding Channels